getlago/lago-docs/docs/guide/07_coupons.md

 >Example:
 >
->On June 1st, you apply a $10 coupon to a customer.
+>On June 1st, you apply a $10 coupon to a customer, then on June 13th, you decide to remove it.
->
->Later this month, on June 13th, you decide to remove it.
 >
 >At the end of the month, $4.33 will be deducted from the customer's invoice:
 >